prsheth/EduCAN/README.md

 Introduction<br>
 Canada has a reputation for high quality education both domestically and abroad.
-The number of universities and colleges have been increasingly growing.
+The number of universities and colleges have been growing exponentially.
 This is the inspiration behind designing EduCAN© a tool created to help students look for universities and colleges in Canada.

 Requirements<br>
 Internet is needed to use the map view of the tool.
 Preferably a computer with 512 Mb RAM and more, with a windows operating system.